alexch/codelikethis/public/lessons/www/http.md

+# HTTP

+Let's lift the hood and check out the engine that makes the World Wide Web run.

 # Browsers - what do they do?

 * A web browser is a computer application that reads files.
 When entering a **domain** (ex. https://www.facebook.com) into the URL bar in a browser, the browser requests information in the form of a file associated with the URL input.